The Artist's Road World Map

 Palettes:

 If you have experience painting plein air with watercolor, you may use whatever you are comfortable with.
-If not, purchase either our recommended aluminum or plastic folding palette (hand-held), OR a large plastic studio palette - I recommend the John Pike model for its size, weight and durability.
-Do not bother with the many other large lightweight plastic studio palettes - they will blow away.
+If not, purchase either our recommended aluminum or plastic folding palette (hand-held), OR a large plastic studio palette - I recommend the Masterson model for its size, weight and durability.
+Do not bother with the many other large lightweight and flimsy plastic studio palettes - they will blow away.

 Note: plastic palettes will have to be "seasoned" before use - just scour the mixing area with a little Ajax abrasive cleanser or fine steel wool first).